 Do I need to personally own the games that I want to play in the Esports Arena?

 The Student Centers provides a handful of licenses for some titles in order for users to play without needing to own the game personally.
 For most competitive games, players usually prefer to use their own accounts in order to maintain their rankings and stat-tracking, so we will provide a small number of licenses for players who want to play on a more casual basis.
-Each computer in the Esports Arena will be installed with software called GGLeap that makes it easy for users to log into whatever accounts they have (Steam, Battle.net, etc) in order to play the games they own.
+Each computer in the Esports Arena runs on software called ggLeap, which makes it easy for users to log into various game launchers (Steam, Battle.net, etc.) in order to play the games they own.

 Are RSOs or University departments able to reserve the Esports arena for events?

 We are currently working on what the reservation process will be for events in the Esports Arena.
 The primary function of the Arena is to be a public space for the campus community to use at their leisure, as well as to support our varsity program, so events reservations will be considered on a case-by-case basis.